mcneel/developer.rhino3d.com/content/en/guides/eto/cells/_index.md

 </br>

 ### A note on Efficiency
-In our example we only have 100 items, consider however, that an excel spreadsheet even being 100x100 in size would equate to 10,000 cells.
-To avoid slowing the computer down and to ensure the application works at scale, the UI only renders the controls we can see.
-The UI even reuses Grid Cells, if we scroll down, Cells at the top are reused for the new bottom cells that appear on our screen, hence if you scroll slowly, the pattern will repeat.
+In our example we only have 100 items, consider however, that a small excel spreadsheet that is 100x100 in size, it would contain 10,000 cells.
+To ensure the application is not very laggy, the UI only renders the controls we can see.
+The UI even reuses Grid Cells, if we scroll down, Cells at the top are reused for the new bottom cells that appear on our screen.

-For this reason it's important that Cells are not considered unique.
+For this reason it is important that Cells are not considered unique.
 Each Cell **WILL** be re-used and updated regularly with a new DataContext.
 You **MUST** respond to this change to avoid messes.

 ### Updating Data Context